 If a faculty or staff member, student, or student organization has “gone the extra mile” for you or someone you know, please take a moment to recognize that effort by submitting a nomination.
 The recipient of the 2012 award will receive a Chairman’s Prize of $250 and will be recognized at the spring meeting of the Pitt-Johnstown Advisory Board.

 Use the online nomination form to submit your nominee.
-You can also download a pdf version of the nomination form and return it to Alumni and Community Relations.
+You can also download a pdf version of the nomination form and return it to the Community Relations Office.

 Thank you for your help and support.

-If you have any questions regarding the award, please contact Institutional Advancement at 814-269-2080.
+If you have any questions regarding the award, please contact Community Relations at 814-269-2099.